Want an extra boost to help improve your children’s or students’ English?

 Even if your child or student is making good progress already, there comes a point when they’re most likely getting bored of drills and worksheets.
 Can you blame them?

-While worksheets, drills and tests are sometimes necessary, playing games can be just as useful for children to learn.
+While worksheets, online English courses, drills and tests are sometimes necessary, playing games can be just as useful for children to learn.

 In fact, children often need to have breaks from traditional classroom lessons.
 That’s where online resources come in.
 There are many websites out there to help children practice a wide range of skills, all without leaving the comfort of their own home.